azrielbsi/Announcement-Anime/README.md

 </tr>
 <tr>
 <td colspan="2">
-<p>Filo has recovered, but needs to gain experience to replace<br>her lost levels.
+<p align="center">Filo has recovered, but needs to gain experience to replace<br>her lost levels.
 S'yne returns from the underground arena bearing<br>a tale of a suspiciously familiar new fighter who uses<br>a bow and goes by the alias Perfect Hidden Justice.</p>
 </td>
 </tr>
 </table>